2021-2022 Youth Hunts - All dates are Saturdays (except Youth Pheasant November 1-5)

 of the regular spring season.

 Pheasant - The "Youth Season" is now extended to include the Monday through Friday prior to the regular season opening dates.
 The Take a Kid Pheasant Hunting program provides opportunities for young hunters to learn and experience pheasant hunting using trained bird dogs under the supervision and guidance of knowledgeable volunteer hunting mentors.
-Youth hunters can participate in a guided hunt on one of eight Wildlife Management Areas throughout the state that are stocked with pheasants.
+Youth hunters can participate in a guided hunt on one of ten Wildlife Management Areas throughout the state that are stocked with pheasants.

 Pre-registration is required for guided hunts available in early September.
-Youth hunters between the ages of 10 and 15 who do not pre-register for a guided hunt can hunt during special hours on any one of nine stocked WMAs.
+Youth hunters between the ages of 10 and 15 who do not pre-register for a guided hunt can hunt during special hours on any one of ten stocked WMAs.
 Support is provided by the State Federation of Sportsmen's Clubs.

 For more information or if interested in being a mentor, volunteer, or dog-handler; contact the R3 Program Staff at firstname.lastname@example.org or 856-629-1014.

 Upland Bird - One day held prior to the opening of the regular season on licensed semi-wild preserves.